weizhang25/OpenJudge/docs/en/building_graders/training/overview.md

 bash sft_rm.sh
 ```

-### 4. Build Grader from Trained Model
+### 4. Integrate Trained Model

-Use your trained model to construct a grader:
+Use your trained model as a grader:

 ```python
 from rm_gallery.core.models import OpenAIChatModel